Vecno-Foundation/vecno-cpu-miner/README.md

     -V, --version                 Prints version information

 OPTIONS:
-        --devfund <devfund-address>            Mine a percentage of the blocks to the Vecno devfund [default: Off] --devfund-percent <devfund-percent>    The percentage of blocks to send to the devfund [default: 1] -s, --vecnod-address <vecnod-address>      The IP of the vecnod instance [default: 127.0.0.1] -a, --mining-address <mining-address>      The Vecno address for the miner reward -t, --threads <num-threads>                Amount of miner threads to launch [default: number of logical cpus]
+    -s, --vecnod-address <vecnod-address>      The IP of the vecnod instance [default: 127.0.0.1] -a, --mining-address <mining-address>      The Vecno address for the miner reward -t, --threads <num-threads>                Amount of miner threads to launch [default: number of logical cpus]